Blog

 Jun 13, 2025

-So I explored.
-Marketing, SEO, coding, 3D, no-code tools, anything that sparked curiosity.
-One day, I stumbled upon a YouTube video by Hamza on building a Framer template business.
-Game changer.
-That video flipped a switch in my brain, and suddenly, everything I’d learned over the past decade made sense.
+So I began searching.
+I explored marketing, coding, no-code tools, 3D, animation, SEO, anything that sparked interest.
+At some point, I stumbled upon a YouTube video by Hamza about building a Framer template business.

 Why Framer?